dtn7/dtn7-rs/doc/erouting.md

 ![External Routing](./graphics/erouting_overview.drawio.png)

 The External Routing allows implementing routing algorithms externally (e.g. outside the dtn7-rs codebase).
 It works by exposing a realtime JSON API via WebSocket.
-With the help of the erouting it is possible to easily implement new routing algorithms in different language.
+With the help of the erouting it is possible to easily implement new routing algorithms in different languages.
 All languages that can encode / decode JSON and communicate via WebSocket should in theory work.

 ## Arguments